What are the photovoltaic panels used in aerospace called

 Nowadays, III–V multijunction solar cells (MJSCs) represent the standard commercial technology for powering space-craft, thanks to their high-power conversion eficiency and certified reliability/ stability while operating in orbit. .
 The electrical power system (EPS) is a major, fundamental subsystem that encompasses electrical power generation, storage, and distribution, and commonly comprises a large portion of volume and mass in any given spacecraft.
 Power generation technologies include photovoltaic cells, panels and. .
 A solar-powered airplane is a plane that is powered by solar panels.
 Solar panels are devices that convert sunlight into electricity.
 Solar-powered airplanes are much slower than. .
 Spacecraft operating in the inner Solar System usually rely on the use of power electronics -managed photovoltaic solar panels to derive electricity from sunlight. [pdf]

-What to prepare for photovoltaic panels
+What are the magic tools for cleaning photovoltaic panels

-What to prepare for photovoltaic panels
+What are the magic tools for cleaning photovoltaic panels

 Ready for Reliable Sustainable Energy Infrastructure?